 How to Use Life Insurance to Fund a College Savings Plan

-Using life insurance to fund a college savings plan can be one of the most flexible ways to prepare for education costs while still protecting your family’s long-term financial plan.
-Most parents start with the same question: “Should we open a 529?”
-A 529 can be a solid tool, but it’s not automatically the best tool—especially for families who want more control over how the money can be used, who care about financial aid positioning, or who want a strategy that still makes sense even if a child doesn’t follow a traditional four-year path.
+Using life insurance to fund a college savings plan can be one of the most flexible ways to prepare for education costs while still protecting a family’s long-term financial plan.
+Most parents start with the same question: should we open a 529?
+A 529 can be a solid tool, but it is not automatically the best tool — especially for families who want more control over how money can be used, who care about financial aid positioning, or who want a strategy that still makes sense even if a child does not follow a traditional four-year college path.

 Compare College-Focused Life Insurance Options